mrc2rules/AsusTUF-Help-Guide/linux/english-en/linux/installing-linux.md

 {% hint style="warning" %}
 **Note:**

-Set your GPU mode to “Ultimate” or “Standard” beforehand in Windows via GHelper/Armory Crate
+Set your GPU mode to “Ultimate” or “Standard” beforehand in Windows via GHelper/Armoury Crate
 {% endhint %}

-* If you want to install **Linux only**,  just erase your disk during setup and tell the installer to install Fedora only.
+* If you want to install **Linux only**,  erase your disk during setup and tell the installer to install Fedora only.
-* If you want to **dual boot Fedora with Windows**, just follow this following linked YouTube guide step by step. -> [How to Dual Boot Fedora](https://youtu.be/kvnfccdTYQU)
+* If you want to **dual boot Fedora with Windows**, follow the [linked YouTube guide](https://youtu.be/kvnfccdTYQU).

 ## Step 2: Post Install Configuration

-If you have an Nvidia dGPU, you’ll need to install the Nvidia drivers on Linux.&#x20;
+If you have an Nvidia dGPU, you’ll need to install the Nvidia drivers on Linux.

-If you have an AMD dGPU, you don’t need to install any extra drivers because the open source Mesa drivers are already included in the Linux kernel.&#x20;
+If you have an AMD dGPU, you don’t need to install any extra drivers because the open source Mesa drivers are already included in the Linux kernel.

 {% hint style="info" %}
 **Note:**

-**U**nlike Windows, you generally don’t need to install additional drivers for other hardware.
+Unlike Windows, you generally don’t need to install additional drivers for other hardware.
 Linux usually handles that automatically.
 {% endhint %}

 ## Step 3: Setting Up Asus Software

-The instructions you need are on the \[Asus Linux website]\(https://asus-linux.org/guides/fedora-guide/).
+The instructions you need are on the [Asus Linux website](https://asus-linux.org/guides/fedora-guide/).
 You can skip the installation steps there and start from the Setup section.
 Just follow these parts:

 1. Update Fedora
 2. Install nvidia graphics drivers (skip if you have amd gpu)